 The book should be narrative driven with a subject that must be related to nature, the outdoors or travel writing (not guidebooks) covering Great Britain and Northern Ireland as a central theme.

-The books in this category will reflect efforts in or, studies relating to conservation or climate change as it affects nature and the outdoors.
+The books in this category (running for a second year), will reflect efforts in or, studies relating to conservation or climate change.
 They should be narrative driven and could be global in scope.

 A £5,000 prize fund will be shared and presented to the authors of the winning books.

 The Wainwright Prize is awarded in association with the National Trust.